deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Core Lending

 The _Core Lending_ components consist of the `Comptroller` and `VToken` contracts.
+The `Comptroller` is implemented using the **Diamond Standard (EIP-2535)**, which provides a modular architecture for upgradeability.

-The `Comptroller` is a proxy contracts that delegates calls to one of four `Facet` contracts, which are generally resposible for managing all lending markets:
+The `Comptroller` proxy (also called `Unitroller`) delegates all calls to a `Diamond` contract, which then routes function calls to one of four `Facet` contracts based on function selectors:
-- `MarketFacet`: responsible for market management like entering / exiting markets and listings
+- `MarketFacet`: Manages market operations like entering/exiting markets and market listings
-- `PolicyFacet`: enforces policies for minting, borrowing, liquidating, etc.
+- `PolicyFacet`: Enforces protocol policies for minting, borrowing, liquidating, and integrates with the price oracle
-- `RewardFacet`: distributes the XVS rewards
+- `RewardFacet`: Handles XVS reward distribution and claiming
-- `SetterFacet`: contains admin functions for setting protocol parameters
+- `SetterFacet`: Contains administrative functions for setting protocol parameters

-Each `Facet` can be individually upgraded through the `Comptroller` and are abstracted away in the displayed diagram.
+This diamond architecture allows for granular upgrades where individual facets can be upgraded without affecting others, providing more flexibility and reduced risk compared to monolithic proxy upgrades.
+Each `Facet` can be individually upgraded through the `Comptroller`'s `diamondCut` function and are abstracted away in the displayed diagram.
 For each market, one `VToken` contract is deployed which contains all the functionalities for supplying, borrowing, and liquidating the respective asset.

 ![Venus Core Lending](./diagrams/venus_lending_core.png)